CAPS TEAM IS AVAILABLE TO ASSIST YOU WITH YOUR INQUIRY.GET IN TOUCH

 If moved, your vessel must be registered again to comply with AS3788 standard and State OH&S legislations, which states that the employer has to provide a safe working environment.

-CAPS will organise an accredited vessel inspector to perform a complete range of pressure vessel activities on your site to ensure that you comply with the different Australian state’s legislation.
+CAPS have an in-house engineering department and testing facility which operates under a certified ISO9001:2015 quality assurance system.
+Vessel inspectors perform a complete range of pressure vessel activities on your site to ensure that you comply with the different Australian state’s legislation.

 Contact us for more details with the below form.